APC-SoCIT/APC_2025_2026_T1_SS231_G05-APC-AttendEase/docs/SSYADD1/03 Midterm Deliverables/033 Design Thinking Outputs/readme.md

 # 033 Design Thinking Outputs

 This section documents the outputs from the Design Thinking process, including the Empathize, Define, Ideate, Prototype, and Test stages.
-Note that visual elements (e.g., diagrams, boards, sketches) are placeholders for manual insertion.
+Note that visual elements for now are placeholders and will be added later on.

 ## Stage 1: Empathize